Work samples

 About Lynn

 Lynn Cazabon is an artist whose practice spans from a foundation in analog photography to projects that incorporate printed and virtual photographic images, audio, video, and virtual and augmented reality within socially engaged contexts.
-Her multifaceted projects are scalable, site-specific, and often involve participation of specific communities of people.
-In order to reach a wide and diverse audience, she seeks… more
+Her multifaceted projects are scalable, site-specific and often employ participation as a strategy to deepen public engagement with the environmental, existential, and emotional ramifications of the climate crisis. … more

 Losing Winter